-Chaos theory is the concept that the behaviour of some complex dynamical systems (e.g. global weather patterns) can be extremely sensitive to tiny changes in initial conditions — making long-term predictions about the system impossible.
+Chaos theory is the concept that the behaviour of some complex dynamical systems (e.g. global weather patterns) can be extremely sensitive to tiny changes in initial conditions — thus making accurate and specific long-term predictions about the system unreliable, if not impossible.

 In 1963, the publication of Edward Lorenz’s groundbreaking paper, 'Deterministic Nonperiodic Flow' in the Journal of Atmospheric Science hailed the beginning of a new field of mathematical study - with applications in meteorology, sociology, physics, environmental science, computer science, engineering, economics, biology, ecology, and philosophy.

-And a now-famous talk, also by Edward Lorenz, in 1972 (to the American Association for the Advancement of Science in Washington, D.C.) was entitled 'Predictability: Does the Flap of a Butterfly's Wings in Brazil set off a Tornado in Texas?' and subsequently gave rise to the phrase The Butterfly Effect
+And a now-famous talk, also by Edward Lorenz (presented to the American Association for the Advancement of Science in Washington, D.C. in 1972) was entitled 'Predictability: Does the Flap of a Butterfly's Wings in Brazil set off a Tornado in Texas?'
+It subsequently gave rise to the phrase The Butterfly Effect

 1) The outcomes of a chaotic system are not truly random - but they can degenerate into what appears to be randomness.